 Read Also: Most Common Allergies in Dogs

-A dog infected with throat infection suffers from pain in throat.
+A dog infected with a throat infection suffers from pain in the throat.
 They will have difficulty eating and drinking.
 They will refuse to eat food or drink water.

 Urinary Tract Infection

-Symptoms include pain during urination, frequent urination, blood in urine.
-Look for your dog straining and/or crying out in pain when trying to pass urine.
+Symptoms include pain during urination, frequent urination, blood in the urine.
+Look for your dog training and/or crying out in pain when trying to pass urine.

 - Weak immune system

 - Untreated wounds and cuts on dog’s skin

 - Not proper post-operative care or right antibiotics